-The impressive castle complex of Pergine, which is enthroned on the Tegazzo hill, visible from afar, watches over the upper Valsugana valley
+The impressive castle complex of Pergine is enthroned on the Tegazzo hill above the upper Valsugana

-Castel Pergine, once a Roman settlement, which was converted into a medieval castle complex in the 13th century, is the gateway to the Valsugana valley.
-For a long time it was in the hands of Margaret of Tyrol, called Maultasch, afterwards it came into the possession of Emperor Maximilian I. In 1531 Bernardo Clesio, Cardinal of Trento, was appointed judge in Pergine: Castel Pergine thus became the property of the Prince-Bishops of Trento for a long time.
-In 1901 Ferdinand Putz from Bavaria acquired the castle and had it renovated before it was finally sold on to the Swiss Mario Oss in 1956.
-He converted a part of it into a castle hotel with restaurant, while the rest of the castle became a cultural meeting place.
+Castel Pergine, the gateway to the Valsugana and once a Roman settlement, was expanded and converted into a medieval castle in the 13th century.
+Before coming into the possession of Emperor Maximilian I, the castle had been in the hands of Margaret of Tyrol, known as Maultasch, for a long time.
+As Bernardo Clesio, Cardinal of Trento, was appointed judge of Pergine in 1531, the fortress became a property of the prince-bishops of Trento.
+In 1901, Ferdinand Putz from Bavaria acquired and renovated the castle.
+Its successive owner, the Swiss Mario Oss who bought the fortress in 1956, converted a part of it into a hotel with restaurant, whereas another part of the castle was arranged as a cultural spot, accessible to everyone.

-Of particular historical value are the fireplace room (Camera del Camino), the throne room (Sala del Trono), the so-called drop prison (Prigione della Goccia), where prisoners chained to their hands and necks were subjected to constant dribbling on their heads, and the Chapel of St. Andrew (Cappella di Sant'Andrea).
-Since summer 2022, the latter has been home to a valuable, antique altarpiece from the 16th century, which was found only a few years ago and subsequently restored.
-The first floor of Castel Pergine is open to the public, as well as the castle park inside the defensive wall.
+The fireplace room (Camera del Camino), the throne room (Sala del Trono), and the so-called drop prison (Prigione della Goccia), where prisoners' hands and necks were tied with straps while water was constantly dropping on their heads, are three historically important attractions.
+Since 2022, the chapel of St. Andrew (Cappella di Sant'Andrea), another valuable gem, houses a precious ancient altarpiece from the 16th century, which was found and restored only a few years ago.
+The first floor of the palace, as well as the castle park enclosed by the curtain wall, are both open to the public.

-In November 2018, Castel Pergine was acquired by the non-profit foundation "Fondazione Castel Pergine Onlus", making it the first Italian cultural public property.
-Today, the venerable walls house a hotel and restaurant, and the foundation organises an annual exhibition and cultural events, such as music and theatre performances.
+In November 2018, the castle was acquired by the "Fondazione Castel Pergine Onlus" and was the first historic and cultural monument in Italy to become a public property.
+Today it is complete with a hotel and restaurant.
+Every year, the foundation organises an exhibition, as well as cultural events, such as concerts and theatre performances.

 Contact info